-- 3) There are no CCTV provisions at the blocks. - 4) Slight scorch marks present within the communal areas of the block. - 5) The perimeter of the premises is well illuminated either by external lighting or borrowed light form streetlights. - 6) There have been no reported fire incidents since the last FRA.
+- 3) There are no CCTV provisions at the blocks. - 4) The perimeter of the premises is well illuminated either by external lighting or borrowed light form streetlights. - 5) There have been no reported fire incidents since the last FRA.

 Storage Arrangements